How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended adult dose of fluticasone - vilanterol is one inhalation once daily, at the same time every day.
+This medication should be used at the same time each day.
 After inhaling the dose of medication, rinse your mouth with water and spit it out, to reduce the chances of developing thrush.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.